Vighnesh-Chorge/Product-reccommendation-for-wallmart/README.md

-# Product-reccommendation-for-wallmart
+# Walmart Product Recommendation System

-A hybrid recommendation system using Walmart product reviews, combining content-based filtering (TF-IDF, cosine similarity) and collaborative filtering (SVD) to suggest personalized products.
-Built with Python, scikit-learn, and Surprise, the model improves accuracy through a combined approach.
+This project is a hybrid recommendation system using Walmart product review data.
+It combines content-based filtering and collaborative filtering to suggest relevant products to users.

+## Features

+- Content-based filtering (TF-IDF + Cosine Similarity)
+- Collaborative filtering (SVD using Surprise library)
+- Hybrid model for better recommendations
+- Evaluation using RMSE, precision@k, and recall@k

+## Tech Stack

+- Python
+- Pandas, NumPy
+- Scikit-learn
+- Surprise
+- Jupyter Notebook

+## How to Run

+1. Clone the repository
+2. Install the required libraries:
+   `pip install -r requirements.txt`
+3. Open and run the notebooks in Jupyter

+## License

+MIT License